News from the Deaf Wellness Center

-New Demand Control Schema Textbook Published
+Demand Control Schema Textbook Published

-The long-awaited textbook, "The Demand Control Schema: Interpreting as a Practice Profession" by Robyn Dean and Robert Pollard has now been published and is available via their new website: www.DemandControlSchema.com.
+The long-awaited textbook, "The Demand Control Schema: Interpreting as a Practice Profession" by Robyn Dean and Robert Pollard is available via the website: www.DemandControlSchema.com.
 Dean and Pollard have been developing the demand control schema (DC-S) and their practice-profession approach to community interpreting since 1995.
 This textbook is the culmination of nearly two decades of work, as it evolved over the course of 22 articles and book chapters and nine DC-S research and training grants.
 Designed primarily for classroom use in interpreter education programs (IEPs), interpreting supervisors, mentors, and practitioners also will find this book highly rewarding.
 IEPs could readily use this text in introductory courses, ethics courses, and in practicum seminars.
 Each of its ten chapters guides the reader through increasingly sophisticated descriptions and applications of all the key elements of DC-S, including its theoretical constructs, the purpose and method of dialogic work analysis, the schema’s teleological approach to interpreting ethics, and the importance of engaging in reflective practice, especially supervision of the type that is common in other practice professions.
 Each chapter concludes with a class activity, homework exercises, a check for understanding (quiz), discussion questions, and an advanced activity for practicing interpreters.
 The first page of each chapter presents a list of the chapter’s key concepts, preparing the reader for an efficient and effective learning experience.
 Numerous full-color photos, tables, and figures help make DC-S come alive for the reader and assist in learning and retaining the concepts presented.
 Formal endorsements from an international panel of renown interpreter educators and scholars describe this text as “aesthetically pleasing,” praising its “lively, accessible style,” its “logic and organization,” and referring to it as an “invaluable resource” with international appeal to “scholars and teachers.”
 Spoken language interpreters also are proponents of DC-S and will find the material in this text applicable to their education and practice, as well.

 ASL FLU Films Produced for the CDC